 Are you wondering how to create acrylic backgrounds in your art journal?
-I’m sharing some pretty easy beginner ideas to help you start painting backgrounds.
+I’m sharing easy beginner ideas to help you start painting art backgrounds.

-Acrylic paints are versatile and so easy to use while they give amazing results.
+Acrylic paints are versatile and easy to use and they give amazing results.
 What’s best, paper loves acrylic paint.
-It’s a kind of romantic relationship the two of them have.
+It’s the kind of romantic relationship the two of them have.

 Also, if there’s no background, there is still a white background!!
 And white space in art is so effective.

 Background can be anything as long as you love what you see and enjoy creating it.
 That’s why I love experimenting.